pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--HueblerGrafikMC.md

 * [x] Interrupts
 * [ ] RS232

 This is a relatively bare-bones machine.
-Two serial ports are available but as of yet they aren't supported by z88dk.

 # Compilation